allthingsembedded/allthingsembedded.github.io/content/post/orphan_sections_linker.md

     }
 ```

+[^1]: MaskRay has a great [article](https://maskray.me/blog/2024-06-02-understanding-orphan-sections)
+describing some of these placement rules for both ld and lld, if you would like to go deeper into
+this topic.

-[^1]: You can find the ld documentation for orphaned sections
+[^2]: You can find the ld documentation for orphaned sections
 [here](https://sourceware.org/binutils/docs/ld/Orphan-Sections.html).